 Individual Shared Responsibility Mandate

-Beginning January 2014, individuals who do not maintain the proper minimum essential coverage each month, as mandated by the health care reform legislation, or qualify for an exemption will be subject to a tax to be paid on the individual's Federal income tax return.
-The penalty is the greater of
+Beginning January 2014, individuals who do not maintain minimum essential coverage (MEC) for each month or qualify for an exemption, will pay a fee, also referred to as a tax, on their Federal income tax return.

 Health Insurance Premium-Assistance Tax Credit